joe-darlow/gcse-watch-kit/README.md

 ==============

 My product design work for course work
-Included are the arduino sketch which I think is close to done
+Included are the arduino sketch
+I hope you find it useful